varigence/docs/bimlflex/reference-documentation/ImportViews.md

 # Import Views

-Should Views be imported when importing Metadata
+Determines whether database Views are imported when importing Metadata.

 Notes:
 * This setting is part of the `Model` settings category.